 4. Alternate Outdoor & Indoor Activities

 Make one day a pool day and the next day can be a indoor playground, or park day.
 If you are always out under the sun, you’ll (literally) get burnt out faster.
 Look for shaded areas to train or take the kids.
 For runners, seek out a gym, studio or training facility with climate control to use a few times a week.
 Take an indoor spin class on cross training days, or hit the treadmill instead of the pavement.
+Once you have cooled off from this type of workout, then take a swing on a golf simulator that can be played indoors, so that you can build your skillset up in a different and new area.
+This time could be valuable for trying something new or just for trying to find activites that can occupy your children.
 For parents, don’t forget that shopping malls tend to have indoor playgrounds for the kiddos to add variety.
 The change will keep you from getting bored and the cooler temperature will help you stay comfortable during longer sessions.
 For other indoor activity ideas you could even think about taking the family to somewhere such as this escape room Austin has to offer, or other locations depending on where you live, or where you happen to be vacationing.

 5. Dress Appropriately